bxparks/acetimec/README.md

 `AtcZonedDateTime` into its `atc_time_t` epoch seconds, taking into account the time zone defined by the `zone_info` field inside the `AtcZonedDatetime`.
 If an error occurs, the function returns `kAtcInvalidEpochSeconds`.

-The `fold` parameter is ignored in most cases.
-However, there are situations for certain time zones, during certain parts of the year, when a range of local time is repeated during a DST time shift.
-For example, in North America, the time zone changes from DST to Standard time at 2am, which means that the wall clock from 01:00 to 02:00 are repeated.
-The `fold` parameter disambiguates the 2 sets of local time, so that `fold=0` indicates the first time it was seen, and `fold=1` indicates the second time it was seen.

 The `atc_offset_date_time_from_epoch_seconds()` function converts the given `epoch_seconds` and `zone_info` into the `AtcZonedDateTime` components.
 If an